 LCA offers a daily school schedule of unprecedented flexibility and customization, similar to what students will encounter at the university level.
-Varying from the average high school prototype, our core school days are Monday to Friday from 9:00 A.M. to 12:50 P.M., during which the core subjects of english, math, science, and history are taught in a traditional block schedule format with students taking two 90-minute classes per semester.
-This scheduling enables us to complete all core subject teaching in just over three hours and then utilize the remainder of the day for electives and activities.
+Varying from the average high school prototype, our core school days are Monday to Friday from 9:00 A.M. to 2:00 P.M., during which the core subjects of english, math, science, and history are taught in a traditional block schedule format with students taking two 75-minute core classes per semester.
+This scheduling enables us to complete all core subject teaching in two and a half hours, and then utilize the remainder of the day for electives and activities.

 Electives and Bible

 Alongside the core school day, LCA students are required to take electives and Bible classes.
-These classes, however, are taught outside the core school day of Monday to Friday from 9:00 A.M. to 12:50 P.M.
 To satisfy the elective and Bible unit requirements, LCA offers a variety of classes at diverse times and schedules.
 The schedule for each elective and Bible classes is unique, with some classes offered before school and others after; additionally, some are everyday, while others are one or two days a week, and still others are offered on the weekends.
 The goal of this scheduling is to allow students to choose the classes that best fit their interests and schedules.
 To fulfill the requirements, students must take a minimum of 5 Bible units and 10 elective units each semester.
 The elective units must have a minimum of 5 non-P.E. units.

 Although the core school day scheduling may appear to require less instructional time than is required typically for high school, the flexible scheduling of the elective and Bible classes actually means that most of our students spend their time effectively, learning and working in interesting, hands-on environments, while in the process earning more credits than students on a standard schedules.
 Read article about scientific evidence supporting benefits of late start here.

 Sample Schedule of academic courses (DOWNLOAD)